MokiMeow/AURORA/docs/phase_plan.md

 # AURORA-SE Production Readiness Phases

 This roadmap breaks the build-out into concrete, production-grade phases.
 Each phase delivers auditable, fully operational capabilities before advancing.
+For high-level goals, refer to `plan.md`, which now links back to this roadmap.

 ## Phase 0 – Foundation & Environment
 - Finalize repository scaffolding, deterministic dependency pinning, and virtual environment bootstrap.